Medical shelter being built at NRG Park for emergency coronavirus use

-HOUSTON, Texas (KTRK) -- Harris County is building emergency medical shelters at NRG Stadium that would be used if local hospitals get overrun with coronavirus patients.

-Commissioners have seen what has happened in other areas when hospitals get overrun, so Tuesday they will vote to spend up to $60 million to build emergency medical shelters.
+Commissioners have seen what has happened in other areas when hospitals get overrun, so Tuesday they authorized up to $60 million to build emergency medical shelters.
 Workers at NRG have already begun construction.

+Today Harris County Commissioners Court authorized up to $60 mil to proactively build out hospital capacity @nrgpark to build as much capacity as possible for #COVID patients in a worst-case scenario.
+Construction began last week. https://t.co/hynQRa8QeS— Harris County Judge (@HarrisCoJudge) April 7, 2020

 Video above shows shelters being built in the orange parking lot at NRG Stadium.